abhinandan-SS25/SPTT/README.md

 used for the frame disappeared.
 Tkinter was automatically deleting them to prevent memory loss.
 So, I had to add a reference to the image, so that this doesn’t happen.

+Another problem I ran into, was the fact that I was using "localhost" as server for mySQL, which presented a problem, that my application would not work, in any other system other than my native one.
+To remedy this, I opened up the port used by mySQL, to allow remote connections to it, and created a user with remote access priviledges to the database.
+This effectively resulted in the dissolution of the requirement of a local physical server, enabling opration of the application, after intalling the pre-requisites, in other machines.

  Finally, after so much hard-work and toil, I was presented with the fully functional app, and the joy that rushed over me was indescribable.
 The